emacs45/emacs45/README.md

 Here are a few things I've been working on:

-- [**QueryMate2**](https://github.com/emacs45/QueryMate2): My Bachelor's thesis – an AI-powered document assistant using LLMs, embeddings and vector search, built with Python, Streamlit and Docker
+- [**QueryMate2**](https://github.com/emacs45/QueryMate2): Bachelor's thesis focused on developing an AI-powered document assistant for businesses
 - [**vpn-snmp-monitoring**](https://github.com/emacs45/vpn-snmp-monitoring): Monitoring setup with Prometheus, Grafana, Node Exporter, and SNMP for VPN infrastructure
 - [**Advent of Code 2023**](https://github.com/emacs45/advent_of_code_2023): Daily coding challenges to improve Python and algorithmic thinking
 - [**xml_parser**](https://github.com/emacs45/xml_parser): A lightweight XML data extractor written in Python